oxinabox/Kaldi-Notes/tidigits/train.md

 utils/mkgraph.sh [options] <lang-dir> <model-dir> <graphdir>
 ```

- - `lang-dir` is, as before, the path the the directory containing all the language model files, [also prepared earlier](./lang_prep)
+ - `lang-dir` is, as before, the path to the directory containing all the language model files, [also prepared earlier](./lang_prep)
  - `model-dir` is the `exp-dir` from the previous train-mono step, which now contained the trained model.
  - `graph-dir` is the directory to place the final graph in.
 In the example script this is made as a graph subdirectory under the `exp-dir`.
 If it does not exist, it will be created

  -

 ####Context Options
-There are 3 options for defing how many phones are used to create the context.
+There are 3 options for defining how many phones are used to create the context.
-theres are pathsed as the options to the `utils/mkgraph.sh` script
+These are passed as the options to the `utils/mkgraph.sh` script

- - ` --mono` for monophone ie one phone ie no context (Used in `steps/train_mono.sh`)
+ - ` --mono` for monophone i.e. one phone i.e. no context (Used in `steps/train_mono.sh`)
- - no flag (default) for triphone ie 3 phones ie one phone ot each side for context
+ - no flag (default) for triphone i.e. 3 phones i.e. one phone to each side for context
- - `--quinphone` for quinphone ie 5 phones ie 2 phones to each side for context
+ - `--quinphone` for quinphone i.e. 5 phones i.e. 2 phones to each side for context

 It would not be hard to extend the mkgraph script to create contexts of any length.
 The section of the mkgraph script responsible for this,